KingScooty/html5-deploy-via-capistrano/README.md

 ##Deploying

 ###Default behaviour
-Run `capistrano deploy` to deploy.
+Run `capistrano deploy` or `capistrano staging deploy` to deploy.
 Capistrano will build the project using yeoman, and then deploy to staging by default.

 ###Production
-You can overwrite the default behaviour by typing `capistrano deploy:production`, which will build, then deploy to production.
+You can overwrite the default behaviour by typing `capistrano production deploy`, which will build, then deploy to production.